Apple's malicious compliance: app sideloading will remain impossible on your iPhone

 Rotten to the Core

 Anyone with eyes can see that Apple is only taking the legally required steps in opening their platform.
-These actions are not creating an open honest marketplace allowing for fair competition.
-The current offering for allowing expensive sideloading, limited use of alternative payment methods, and deceitful scare tactics show Apple's true self: nothing more than a monopolistic bully.
+These actions are not creating an open honest marketplace allowing for fair competition, in fact it is nearly a necessity to support App Store subscription payments to perform well in their marketplace.
+The current offering for allowing expensive sideloading, limited use of alternative payment methods, and deceitful scare tactics show Apple’s true self: nothing more than a monopolistic bully.
 The EU Commission will be reviewing these new policies in March of 2024 and we are keeping our fingers crossed, along with other software developers who simply want fair treatment, that they come down hard against this disrespectful act of compliance made by Apple.